OdbcOperator¶

 Template references are recognized by ending in ‘.sql’.

-will execute a commit after
+The parameter autocommit if set to True will execute a commit after

-each command (default is False
+each command (default is False).

 Templating¶